D.C. Workers’ Compensation Basics

 Do I have to be 18 to collect workers’ comp benefits in D.C.?

 No. The workers’ compensation law also protects minor teen employees.
 Was your teen hurt on the job or diagnosed with a work-related illness?
-Find out how the knowledgeable legal team at May Lightfoot, PLLC can help.
+Find out how the knowledgeable legal team at Lightfoot Law, PLLC can help.

 How long do I have to work in a job before I’m covered by my employer’s workers’ compensation policy?